Airline electronics ban: What you need to know

 Which devices are banned?

-Smartphones will still be allowed.
-But passengers will have to check in any electronic devices bigger than that.
+Smartphones will still be allowed in the cabin.
+But any electronic devices bigger than that will have to be checked in, either with your luggage or at the gate.
 That includes laptops, cameras, gaming devices and tablets such as iPads.

-Medical devices required during the flight will still be allowed in the cabin after security screening.
+Medical devices (and cameras on U.K.-bound flights) will still be allowed in the cabin after security screening.

 Related: Trump travel ban is discouraging U.S. visitors